simbados/sb/README.md

   - [x] Support multiple shells (fish, zsh, bash, etc)
 - [x] ~~Flag for creating shim executable for binary (aliasing will be enough for now)~~
 - [x] Fixing node binary call in npm.json (currently for nvm)
-- [ ] More testing for critical parts of the tool
 - [x] Sophisticated parsing of config json keys with glob expansion
 - [x] Add support of adding new config files with sb
 - [x] Helper command to show all configs file for a binary and their content and which will be applied
+- [x] Print command that is run when passing args to sandbox-exec
+- [x] Always apply __root-config__ of root config for binary and show in sb -s command
+- [x] Merge local and root config
+- [ ] Validate json config files, if anything can not be parsed return error (e.g. no array provided)
+  - [x] No array/bool provided
+  - [ ] Config keys duplicated (can lead to bug that only first config is applied, disallow double config keys)
 - [ ] Add support for removing config files with sb
-- [ ] Validate json config files, if anything can not be parsed return error (e.g. no array provided)
-- [ ] Possibility to add overall config json file to apply to all commands
+- [ ] Possibility to add overall config json file to apply to all commands (discuss if good idea?)
 - [ ] Add TLDR; for README
 - [ ] Vigilant mode, ask at the end to proceed with command and config
-- [ ] Print command that is run when passing args to sandbox-exec
+- [ ] Option for only applying root or local config ```-c local -c root```
+- [ ] More testing for critical parts of the tool

 ## Installation
 **Building from Source**